Box Account Types: Cornell Enterprise or Personal

 Cornell Enterprise Account

 Cornell University Enterprise Box accounts are available to current faculty, staff, and students.
-Cornell Enterprise Accounts provide more storage space and features than a personal accounts, but they should only be used for university related content.
+Cornell Enterprise Accounts provide more storage space and features than a personal account, but they should only be used for university-related content.

-When someone graduates or leaves Cornell, we will provide instructions for establishing a personal account at box.com.
+When someone graduates or leaves Cornell, they are provided with instructions for establishing a personal account at box.com.

 Personal Account

-Box has offered free personal accounts to the public since 2005.
-Anyone can have a free personal Box account associated with a non-Cornell email address, and created with a username and password of your choosing.
-An account of this type would not be related to any account you create.
+Box offers free personal accounts to the public.
+Anyone can have a free personal Box account associated with a non-Cornell email address, and created with a username and password of their choosing.

 Check the Box site for details on storage space for public accounts.
-You can share files from your personal account to your university account.
-Make sure to abide by Cornell University Policy when working with university documents.
-Some features are not available for personal accounts.
+Files can be shared from a personal account to a university account.

 Find out more about personal Box accounts.